anoopsarkar/nlp-class/cgw.md

     that castle carries no castle
     every horse covers the husk .

+## The Task

+Improve the grammar files `S1.gr`, `S2.gr` and `Vocab.gr` to get an improved cross entropy score on the sentences in `example_sentences.txt`.

+Sample 20 sentences from your improved grammar and post it to the course discussion board in [the thread for this exercise](https://courses.cs.sfu.ca/2014fa-cmpt-413-x1/discussion/topic/competitive-grammar-writing/).
+You can choose to sample using `S1.gr` and `Vocab.gr` only or from all the grammar files.

 ## Acknowledgements

 The idea for this task and the original data files are taken from the following paper: